 Split is centrally located along the Croatian coast, making it the perfect starting point for many itineraries.
 The Split Airport (SPU) is located about 15 miles northwest of the city center, and is serviced by many international carriers.

-Nearby destinations worth exploring include: Trogir (a beautiful, small medieval town whose foundations date back to the 3rd century BC), Krka National Park (a smaller version of Plitvice Lakes National Park with stunning waterfalls), and Klis Fortress (the setting of Meereen in “Game of Thrones” and the perfect spot for views of Split).
+Nearby destinations worth exploring include: Trogir (a beautiful, small medieval town whose foundations date back to the 3rd century BC), Krka National Park (a smaller version of Plitvice Lakes National Park with stunning waterfalls), and Klis Fortress (a medieval fortress that was the filming location of Meereen in “Game of Thrones” and the perfect spot for views of Split).

 How to Travel Around Split

-The central core of Split is made for walking.
+The old town of Split is made for walking.
 There are cobblestone streets and many stairs.
 It is not the most stroller friendly or wheelchair accessible city.

 Surrounding the remains of Diocletian’s Palace is the present day city of Split.
 This is where you will find city bus service.
 Parking in Split can be complicated, even locals complain of the inability to find spaces.
 There are some pay lots near the Riva (on the waterfront).
 This is also a place to find taxis, should you wish to hire them.
 Trains in the city come in and out of the main train station, but know that trains are not as efficient as other modes of transportation and are rarely used in Croatia.